beauvilerobed/urlshortener/README.md

 # TINY URL

-A nice project with a nice description
+RESTApi which returns a shorten url and retrieves shortened urls mongodb database.

 ---
 ## Requirements

-For development, you will only need Node.js and a node global package, Yarn, installed in your environement.
+For development, you will only need Node.js and a node global package installed in your environement.

 ### Node
 - #### Node installation on Windows